MikeWise2718/markdowndocs/paint.net/paintnet.md

 It costs like 8 dollars if you buy it in the Windows Store, but you can also download it for free (what is with that?)

+# Outline a rect in red
+- Chose shapes tool (for example in Tool dropdown)
+- Make sure Recrang is selected next to it
+- Brush width 4 maybe
+- primary color red
+- Outline your thing
+- Now just save it

 # Installation
 * The windows store installation apparently has some issues and you have to create some folders